-\ Represents beneficial ownership of less than 1%.
+^{} Represents beneficial ownership of less than 1%.

 (1) Consists of 2,187,504 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Abingworth Bioventures 8, LP (ABV 8).
 Abingworth Bioventures 8 GP LP (Abingworth GP) serves as the general partner of ABV 8.
 Abingworth General Partner 8 LLP serves as the general partner of Abingworth GP.
-ABV 8 (acting by its general partner Abingworth GP, acting by its general partner Abingworth GP, acting by its general partner Abingworth GP, acting by its general partner Abingworth GP.
-ABV 8 (acting by its general partner Abingworth GP, acting by its general partner of the investment and dispositive power over the securities held by ABV 8.
+ABV 8 (acting by its general partner Abingworth GP, acting by its general partner Abingworth GP and investment and dispositive power over the securities held by ABV 8.
 Mr. Von Emster is a member of the investment committee of Abingworth LLP, which approves investment and voting decisions by a super majority vote, and no individual member has the sole control or voting power over the shares held by ABV 8.
-Each of ABV 8, Abingworth GP, Abingworth GP, and each member of the investment committee disclaims beneficial ownership of the shares held by ABV 8.
+Each of ABV 8, Abingworth GP, Abingworth GP 8, and each member of the investment committee disclaims beneficial ownership of the shares held by ABV 8.
 The address for ABV 8 is Abingworth Bioventures 8 LP c/o Abingworth LLP, 38 Jermyn Street, London, SW1Y 6DN, UK.

 (2) Consists of (i) 54,482 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Mt.
 Vernon Street Trust: Fidelity Series Growth Company Fund, (ii) 309,992 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Mt.
-Vernon Street Trust: Fidelity Growth Company Fund, (iii) 311,775 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Growth Company Commingled Pool, (iv) 52,917 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Growth Company Commingled Pool, (iv) 729,168 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Advisor Series C Preferred stock held by Fidelity Advisor Series VII: Fidelity Advisor Biotechnology Portfolio, and (vi) 729,168 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Advisor Series VII: Fidelity Advisor Biotechnology Fund.
+Vernon Street Trust: Fidelity Growth Company Fund, (iii) 311,775 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Growth Company Commingled Pool, (iv) 52,917 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Mt.
+Vernon Street Trust: Fidelity Growth Company K6 Fund, (v) 729,168 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Select Portfolios: Biotechnology Portfolio, and (vi) 729,168 shares of Class A common stock issuable upon conversion of Series C preferred stock held by Fidelity Advisor Series VII: Fidelity Advisor Biotechnology Fund.
 These funds are managed by direct or indirect subsidiaries of FMR LLC.
 Abigail P. Johnson is a Director, the Chairman, the Chief Executive Officer and the President of FMR LLC.
-Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC.
-The Johnson family group and all other Series B shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
+Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
+The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
 Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
-Neither FMR LLC nor Abigai P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act (Fidelity Funds) advised by Fidelity Management & Research Company (FMR Co), a wholly owned subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees.
-Fidelity Management & Research Company carries out the voting of the shares out the voting of the subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees.
+Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act (Fidelity Funds) advised by Fidelity Management & Research Company (FMR Co), a wholly owned subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees.
 Fidelity Management & Research Company carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees.
-The address of FMR LLC is 245 Summer Street, V13H, Boston, Massachusetts 02110.
+The address of FMR LLC is 245 Summer Street, V13H, Boston, Massachusetts 02110